RunestoneInteractive/runestoneinteractive.github.io/source/instructor.rst

 I have a question that is not covered here!
 -------------------------------------------

+.. admonition::  Contact

    1. Tweet me @iRunestone
    2. Post the question on our google group
-3. Send me a private email.  bmiller at luther dot edu
+   3. Send me a private email.  runestoneinteractive@gmail.com